Veranoa Hetet: Family

-Hetet’s mother was master weaver Erenora Puketapu-Hetet.
-Hetet's father is master carver Rangi Hetet.
+Hetet’s mother was master weaver Erenora Puketapu-Hetet, and her father is master carver Rangi Hetet.
+Hetet is of Te Atiawa, Ngāti Tuwharetoa and Ngāti Maniapoto descent.
 She attributes her knowledge of Māori arts to her upbringing and family.
-Her great-grandmother was Dame Rangimārie Hetet and her great aunt was Diggeress Te Kanawa.
+Her great-grandmother was Dame Rangimārie Hetet and her great-aunt was Diggeress Te Kanawa.

 Hetet is married to carver Sam Hauwaho.
 They have five children.